How Many Documents Do You Actually Need for Your EcoVadis Submission?

 Let me give you a practical example.
 I've worked with companies that submitted around 15 documents and achieved Gold or Platinum.
 Their evidence library typically looked something like this:

-Sustainability report or management review (1 to 2 documents) A document that ties everything together and shows continuous improvement.
+• Sustainability report (1 to 2 documents) A well structured sustainability report that ties everything together, presents quantitative targets and shows progress over time.

 That is around 15 documents.
 Every single one is relevant.
 Every single one maps to the scoring framework.
 The assessor can review the submission efficiently, find what they need, and score accordingly.